ekernf01/rlookc/README.md

 - `vignette_calibration.R` (how to check your models)
 - `vignette_knockoff_construction.R` (how to generate knockoffs)

+To see how we use this package in our applications of interest, check out the [central project repo](https://github.com/ekernf01/knockoffs_paper).

 #### References

 1. Candes, E., Fan, Y., Janson, L., & Lv, J. (2016).
 Panning for gold: Model-X knockoffs for high-dimensional controlled variable selection. arXiv preprint arXiv:1610.02351.